LeonardoLupori/brainAlignment/docs/03_preprocessing.md

 Acquisition of microscopy images with most commercially available microscopes typically produces raw files in a proprietary format—for instance, ZEISS microscopes typically produce `.czi` files, while Leica microscopes produce `.lif` files.
 These files need to be exported to RGB `.tif` format for the later stages of the pipeline.

+[!NOTE]
+This pipeline was originally designed for a workflow starting from `.czi` files.
+For this type of files we found that exporting the data as RGB images is the most convenient strategy.
+Other microscopes and software might allow to directly export imaging channels as separate grayscale images (see [Step 2 - hi-res images](#step-2---hi-res-images)).
+While limited code changes could allow to use these type of images as starting point, such changes have not yet being implemented at the time of writing.

 This can be done in different ways depending on the original extension of the raw files.
 Here are a few possibilities.

 ### Export images from `.czi` Files